Peng Qi

 (pinyin: /qí péng/; ipa: /tɕʰǐ pʰə̌ŋ/)

-My research is driven by the goal of bringing the world’s knowledge to the user’s assistance, which manifests itself in two main directions
+My research is driven by the goal of bringing the world’s knowledge to the user’s assistance, which manifests itself in the following directions

 • How to effectively organize and use knowledge.
-This involves tasks like question answering (where I have co-lead the development of some benchmarks for complex reasoning: HotpotQA and BeerQA), information extraction, syntactic analysis for many languages (check out Stanza, my go-to procrastination project), etc.
+This involves tasks like question answering (where I have co-lead the development of some benchmarks for complex reasoning: HotpotQA and BeerQA), information extraction, syntactic analysis for many languages (check out Stanza), etc.

-In these tasks, I am also excited to explore data-efficient models and training techniques, model explainability, and self-supervised learning techniques that enable us to address these problems.
+In all of these directions, I am also excited to explore data-efficient models and training techniques, model and system explainability, and self-supervised learning techniques that enable us to address these problems.

-Before joining Amazon, I worked for JD.com AI Research as a research scientist.
-I obtained my Ph.D. in Computer Science at Stanford University advised by Prof. Chris Manning, where I was a member of the NLP group.
+Before joining Orby, I worked for Amazon Web Services (AWS) as an senior applied scientist, and JD.com AI Research as a senior research scientist before that.
+I obtained my Ph.D. in Computer Science at Stanford University advised by Prof. Chris Manning, where I was a member of the NLP group and AI Lab.
 I also obtained two Master’s at Stanford (CS & Statistics), and my Bachelor’s at Tsinghua University.

 [CV (slightly outdated)]